 - Shoulders & Chest: Clasp your hands behind your back and gently lift your arms, opening your chest.

 Mastering jazz dance is a marathon, not a sprint.
-By faithfully incorporating these jazz dance stretches and recovery techniques into every single session, you’re not just avoiding injury—you’re building a more responsive, powerful, and durable instrument.
-By bookending every practice with these targeted routines—igniting your engine and then investing in recovery—you transform from a casual participant into a smart dancer who respects their craft and their body.
+By faithfully incorporating these warm-up and cool-down routines into every single session, you’re not just avoiding injury—you’re building a more responsive, powerful, and durable instrument.
+By bookending every practice with these targeted routines, you transform from a casual participant into a smart dancer who respects their craft and their body.

 Incorporate these steps into your next practice.
 Feel the difference in your control during turns, the power in your jumps, and the confidence that comes from knowing you’re building a sustainable dance journey.
 Now, go own that floor.